Edited by: Keri Stooksbury

 Where Can You Use Your NEXUS Card?

 Here is a complete list of airports with kiosks, as well as those that only offer priority security screenings.
-Priority screening means that while there’s no full NEXUS kiosk setup, you will receive priority security access when leaving or arriving to help you avoid waiting in longer lines.
+Priority screening means that while there’s no full NEXUS kiosk setup, you will receive priority security access when leaving or arriving to help you avoid waiting in long lines.

 Essentially, because you’re a Trusted Traveler, they’ll assume you have a lower risk of bringing in or departing with any contraband.